 The alcohol in most mouthwashes also dries out your mouth, which can make bad breath even worse, since saliva is what maintains a healthy pH in the mouth.
-Without saliva, bad bacteria run rampant and encourage halitosis.
+Without saliva, bad bacteria run rampant and encourage halitosis (that’s the technical term for bad breath).
 The drying effects of mouthwash can even increase your risk of oral cancer, according to some studies.

 There are a few products that aren’t as harmful as some of the bigger conventional brands (though in all honesty, you’re really spitting the money you invested in the product down the drain no matter what, as far as oral health is concerned).

-Whenever you’re picking a better mouthwash, go for something made with natural ingredients and devoid of the following ingredients:
+When you’re picking a better mouthwash, go for something made with natural ingredients and avoid the following ingredients:

 - Chlorine dioxide

 Here are a few products we like for their all-natural approach to making your mouth taste and smell a little bit sweeter:

 This alcohol-free mouthwash from Australian skincare line Aesop boasts a pleasant flavor combo of clove bud, aniseed, and spearmint.
 No alcohol is used in this mouthwash, though it does use essential oils, which tend to kill bacteria as well, so be wary of using this product too often.